ggamangpro101/openpose-source-demo/README.md

 </p>

 When you manually download the `model.zip` file and extract it, follow these steps carefully to replace the `.caffemodel` files without affecting other essential files.
 1. Unzip the Downloaded Model File
    - Extract the model.zip file into a temporary folder.
    - Inside the extracted folder, locate the .caffemodel files for the respective models:
       - Face Model: `pose_iter_116000.caffemodel`
       - Hand Model: `pose_iter_102000.caffemodel`
       - Body Models (e.g., BODY_25): `pose_iter_584000.caffemodel`

+2. Replace the Existing `.caffemodel`
+3. Verify Supporting Files Are Untouched
+4. Avoid Confusion with New Files
+  - Do not copy extra files from the extracted model.zip that do not belong to the corresponding directories.
+  - Double-check that only the .caffemodel files are replaced.
+5. Test the Setup
+  - After replacing the .caffemodel files, run OpenPose to confirm the models load correctly and there are no missing file errors.

 ## Repository Contents
 - `openpose_quick_commands.txt`: Quick commands for running OpenPose.